 Use spyware protection

 This could be the easiest way of getting infected.
 We often receive many complaints against VPS users running a spyware infected VPS.

 Spyware can be defined as software that displays advertisements and collects information from your machine.
 It is also capable of changing settings on your VPS without your consent.
 It can install unwanted toolbars, links, add bookmarks in web browsers, change default home page, or display pop-up ads repeatedly.

-Anti-spyware software helps you protecting your machine from spyware.
+Anti spyware software can help you in protecting your machine from spyware.
 It alerts you when spyware tries to install itself on your computer.
-It also performs timely scans on your computer for existing spyware and removes it.
-In order to have the latest definitions of spyware, anti spyware software must be updated regularly.
+It also performs scans in your computer for existing spyware and removes it.
+In order to have the latest definitions of spyware, these must be regularly updated.

 Rahul is CEO at AccuWebHosting.com